Paw Tun: Early life and career

 The son of U Rai Phaw of Akyab, U Paw Tun was headmaster of the Methodist High and Government High School, Rangoon from 1904 to 1908 and a district official from 1912 to 1925, as a member of the subordinate civil service of Burma.
 He proceeded to England to read for the English bar, was admitted to the Middle Temple in November 1921, and was called to the bar in June 1923.
 Returning Burma, he began to practice law in Rangoon, and became President of the Rangoon Municipal Council and a member of the Legislative Council from 1925.

 In the early 1930s, U Paw Tun was the leader of the Swaraj Party after the death of U Toke Gyi.
 An opponent of Burma's separation from British India, he was a member of the Anti-Separation League, then followed Chit Hlaing when the League split in two.
 He contested the 1936 Burmese general election with the Hlaing-Myat-Paw GCBA coalition.
 He joined the first post-separation Burmese government as Minister of Home and Judicial Affairs from 1937 to 1938, also acting as chief minister in 1937.
-From 1939 to 1941 he was Minister of Lands and Revenue.
+From 1939 to 1941, he was Minister of Lands and Revenue.
 In 1939, he was appointed to the Burma Defence Council.
 His ability to keep office despite changes of government earned him a reputation as a Burmese Vicar of Bray.

 Premiership and exile in India

 In 1941, he was acting premier when U Saw was arrested abroad for secretly communicating with Japan.
 U Paw Tun was asked by Sir Reginald Dorman-Smith, the Governor of Burma, to form a new government, becoming prime minister in January 1942.
 When the Burmese government was evacuated to India following the Japanese invasion later that year, U Paw Tun followed the Governor to Simla along with another minister, Sir Htoon Aung Gyaw.
-When the Governor assumed the powers of government under Section 139 of the Burma Act, Paw Tun ceased to be a minister and instead became one of the Dorman-Smith's advisers, to whom he was by then closely associated.
+When the Governor assumed the powers of government under Section 139 of the Burma Act, Paw Tun ceased to be a minister and instead became one of Dorman-Smith's advisers, to whom he was by then closely associated.
 During the war, he was a strong supporter of the Allied cause, which he thought linked to the cause of Burmese freedom.